TRUWD/WickedFramework/README.md

 * Flexible grid system that fits any device
 * Super fast and easy to use
 * Tested in all major browsers and devices

-Visit http://www.WickedFramework.com for a working demo and more info.